Photo and story by Kashima Allen / Contributing Writer

 What is your next move now that the book is published and out there?

 Well, since I self-published this book, more than likely won’t be doing a book tour.
-That’s the reason I self-published the book — to avoid touring.
+Many people ask me how to self publish a book and with a bit of research and determination, it isn’t as tough as some may think.
+With that being said, for this book, I am not entirely sure about a book tour.
 I’m not a professional writer, and that’s not something I’m interested in.
 I’m going to be doing some book signings here and there, but that’s it.
-After this story, I don’t know what’s to come next because, like I said, I’m not a professional writer.
+After this story, I don’t know what’s to come next because, as I said, I’m not a professional writer.

 To purchase “Overcoming,” click here.